|

 Once the simple things are analyzed progress to more advanced observations such as the use of leading lines or light to draw the eye to a specific spot, or how colors are used to engage the viewer.
 With portraits it can be a matter of how far a face is turned or how a hand is presented.
 You are only limited by your own experience but the best thing about a critique is you also learn from reading what others post.

-3. Interpret: Here is where you begin to be more subjective in your analysis.
-It is no longer about how an image is created but why it was created.
-The best way to assess this is by asking yourself some questions.
-Here are some examples;
+your analysis.
+It is no longer about how an image is created but why it

-• “What is the photographer trying to say through this image and why?”
+- “What is the photographer trying to say through this image and why?”
 You are trying to discover the story within the image (if there is one), whether it is implied or un-implied.
 There are usually visual cues to help determine this.
 All photos have a story, but not all stories are deep and meaningful.
 Sometimes, “I am a pretty flower!” is the story and it doesn't need to go further than that.

-• “What is the implied style or historical reference of the photo?”
+- “What is the implied style or historical reference of the photo?”
 This one can be tricky as it requires some knowledge of past trends and photographic techniques.
 This is useful considering many of today’s editing software have the ability to replicate many of photography’s past analog processes.

-• “What is the emotional appeal?”
+- “What is the emotional appeal?”
 Since you can not know what the photographer had in mind when an image was created, you can not really know the true meaning behind why an image was created.
 You have to rely on clues in the image itself.
 “What am I supposed to be feeling when I view this image?”

-• “Why was the photo presented in this particular style?”
+Remember that just because an image receives a negative reaction from people does not mean that it was not the original intention of the photographer.
+Photography can be used to elicit all manner of emotions from the viewer, warm and fuzzy to horror and disgust. - “Why was the photo presented in this particular style?”
 Photo processing is a major part of presentation which ties in very closely with intention.
 A great photograph can be killed with bad editing and vice versa.
 It can be very easy to get lost in the technicalities of editing that the critic overlooks whether the initial style was the correct choice for a particular subject.
 Don't forget that lighting, makeup, costuming, perspective and set dressing also help to create a particular style as well.
 All these elements should be working in harmony with each other.

 This is the hard part, writing it all down.
 If you follow the steps presented above you should have a fairly decent understanding of what needs to be addressed.
 It helps to create some bullet points in order to keep track of all the key issues.
 Just remember that you are addressing someone with an emotional tie to the work.
 Point out some strengths as well as the faults.
 Probably more so as strengths are hard to self analyze.
 Finally, offer suggestions on how the photographer can improve.
 Don't just say something is broken without offering a way to fix it or, at the very least, explaining why you think it’s broken.